Bonsai trees for sale

 - A bonsai lasts much longer than a bouquet of flowers

-- As a specialist dealer, we will be happy to advise you before you make a purchase and are also available afterwards at any time
+- As a specialist bonsai dealer, we will be happy to advise you before you make a purchase and are also available afterwards at any time

 - You have already bought a bonsai and are looking for help ?
-Under Bonsai tree species you can find care tips
+Under bonsai tree species you can find care tips

 - We ship immediately after receipt of payment.
 Often the bonsai is with you the next day.
-So giving away a Bonsai tree makes fun
+So giving away a bonsai tree makes fun

 - We have already sent tens of thousands of bonsai without damage.
 Your gift arrives safely packaged and fast